mpaperno/qgroundcontrol_aq/README.md

 ```

 ## Building QGroundControl
-QGroundControl builds are supported for OSX, Linux and Windows.
+QGroundControl builds are supported for OSX, Linux, and Windows.
 Qt versions 4.8.6 and 5.x are supported (Qt5 recommended, tested up to 5.5.1 at time of writing).
 See the individual sections below for specific requirements for each OS.

 In general we recommend installing the latest Qt libraries and development environment (QtCreator), as this will provide the simplest and most tested build setup.